SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 For most microcontrollers, we won't necessarily have access to a hardware floating-point multiply, and so we'll also want to refactor everything to use integer math.

 {{% notice info %}}
-**Fixed-point** math is one way of dealing with decimal values while not incurring the expense of floating-point operations.
-Even where floating-point hardware exists, integer math is likely to be faster.
+**Fixed-point** math is one way of dealing with small values while not incurring the expense of floating-point operations.
+Even where floating-point hardware exists, integer math is likely to be faster, at the cost of some precision.

 A fixed-point representation of a number simply adds a virtual decimal point at a specific location in the number; for familiarity, let's look at some examples in base 10.